LeaHohmann/NAPVMI_software/README.md

 - Scanning for a connected cameras, if "our" camera is among it, connecting to it
 - Display the live footage
 - Check if we saturate the camera at high signal by displaying the histogram/pixel value distribution
+- Read and set gain, exposure time

 **Functionalties to add:**

 - Set the camera to trigger mode instead of  automatic and execute the acquisition and display functions in triggered mode
-- Read and set gain, exposure time, x and y pixels if we don't want to use the whole image
+- Set x and y pixels if we don't want to use the whole image
 - Set the number of images to sum
 - Take a single image/frame
 - For low signal: Display rolling average of last x shots?
 - Display the summed image
+- Save and load parameters

 **Issues to think about:**